Wandalen/wTools/module/core/former/readme.md

   // #[ standalone_constructors ] // Enable standalone constructors
   pub struct ServerConfig
   {
-    #[ arg_for_constructor ] // This field is a constructor arg
-    host : String,
+    host : String,     // Will be constructor arg port : u16,        // Will be constructor arg
-    #[ arg_for_constructor ] // This field is also a constructor arg
+    #[ former_ignore ] // This field is NOT a constructor arg
-    port : u16,
-    timeout : Option< u32 >, // This field is NOT a constructor arg
+    timeout : Option< u32 >,
   }

-  // Not all fields are args, so `server_config` returns the Former let config_former = server_config( "localhost".to_string(), 8080u16 ); // Added u16 suffix
+  // Some fields ignored, so `server_config` returns the Former let config_former = server_config( "localhost".to_string(), 8080u16 ); // Added u16 suffix

-  // Set the remaining field and form let config = config_former
+  // Set the ignored field and form let config = config_former
   .timeout( 5000u32 ) // Added u32 suffix
   .form();